 - In a heavy-bottomed stock pot or soup pot, heat the oil over medium heat.

-- Lower the heat, add all the vegetables and sweat, with the lid on, for about 5 minutes or until the onions are softened and slightly translucent.
+- Lower the heat, add the onion, leek, carrot, celery, turnip, tomato and garlic, and gently sauté, with the lid on, for about 5 minutes or until the onions are softened and slightly translucent.
 Don't brown the vegetables, though.

-- Add the water and the sachet, bring to a boil, then lower to a simmer.
+- Add the water along with the bay leaf, thyme, peppercorns, parsley and clove, bring to a boil, then lower to a simmer.
 Simmer for 30-45 minutes.
+Skim off any scum that rises to the surface, but don't stir or otherwise agitate the stock.
+Just let it simmer away.